-According to an inquiry from PC Gamer, a 2K spokesperson stated they are well aware Borderlands 3 will not be a competitive multiplayer title so the bonuses will not provide a pay to win option for those who purchase the more expensive editions.
+According to an from PC Gamer, a 2K spokesperson stated they are well aware Borderlands 3 will not be a competitive multiplayer title so the bonuses will not provide a pay to win option for those who purchase the more expensive editions.

 Still, in order not to make the bonuses egregious, the developers decided to make the bonuses tied to certain gear and level cap them, so they will not passively provide bonus throughout the entire game as they will likely become obsolete at some point.

 On the other hand, if you prefer to be on level terms with others or are afraid this could be a gateway to Gearbox altering gameplay further in the future in order to monetise such boosts, the bonuses might be a bit egregious for you.

 Selling gameplay-altering elements is frowned upon in gaming community but it didn't seem to stop Borderlands sales so far.
 Furthermore, Ubisoft sold similar boosts in an offline, singleplayer Assassin's Creed: Odyssey and the game turned out to be a major success.

 It appears that outrages don't really matter as much as cold hard cash.
 Who would have thought?